sonalikhedkar/Animal--Wellness-Project/Documentation/SRS.md

 - The system has ability to accommodate a large number of users at once.
 - The site's response time should be as quick as feasible, and it should be able to load balance the server.
+- It ensures that data remains accurate and consistent throughout all transactions.

 ### Availability